shihjimmy/Cplusplus_Programming/README.md

 # C++ Programming hws
-HW from NTUEE C++ programming ( with pdf explaining hw in each folder)
+HW from NTUEE C++ programming
-code in this repo can all work perfectly
+please check the pdf explaining hw in each folder all code in this repo can work perfectly
-final score (total): A+